pvotio/ishares-components/README.md

-# iShares Components
+## iShares Components

 This repository contains an end-to-end **Python ETL pipeline** deployed to **Azure Kubernetes Service (AKS)**.
 It scrapes key financial data on the constituents of various iShares ETFs, transforms the data, and loads it into an **Azure SQL Database**.
-The pipeline is orchestrated by workload IDs, uses **Bright Data** as a proxy service for reliable scraping, and is containerized with Docker.
+It is containerized with Docker, uses **Azure Managed Identity** for passwordless authentication, and routes scraping requests through **Bright Data** proxy.

 [![Build Status](https://img.shields.io/badge/Azure%20DevOps-CI%20%E2%9C%94-blue)](#)
 [![Python](https://img.shields.io/badge/Python-3.13-blue)](#)